fairscript/interact/Roadmap.md

 # Roadmap

-## v0.15
+## v0.15.6
-- SQLite integration tests for sorting and joins
+- SQLite integration tests for distinct, sorting and joins
 - Make integration tests reusable for Postgres and BigQuery

 ## v0.16